-First and foremost, I recommend trying on a backpack in person.
-Look in the mirror to see how the bag looks on your body shape.
-Sales Associates in stores like Eastern Mountain Sports are trained to help you find the right fit so it's worth consulting them for advice.
-After doing some research, I discovered backpacks have changed a lot since I was a kid.
-Some backpacks now have built-in chargers for your laptop.
-Last, make sure to pay close attention to the weight of the bag when it's empty.
+How do you go about picking a backpack?
+Try it on in-person.
+Look in the mirror to see how it looks in proportion to your body.
+At outfitters like Eastern Mountain Sports, sales associates are trained to help you find the right fit, so it's worth consulting them for advice.
+Last, be sure to pay close attention to the weight of the bag when it's empty.
 Heavy bags can wreak havoc on your posture and cause neck pain.

 Larger, high-quality backpacks carry a higher price tag but are an investment piece.
 Second hand shops and garage sales are two unlikely places thrifty shoppers often find gently worn backpacks for a lower price.